 MDS-Recommended Rating Scales

-The following rating scales have been recommended by The Movement Disorder Society's Committee on Rating Scales in Movement Disorders.
+The following rating scales have been recommended by the International Parkinson and Movement Disorder Society's Committee on Rating Scales in Movement Disorders.

-Click on the links below to display authors and publication date.
+Click on the links below each title to display authors and publication date.

 Goetz, C. G., Tilley, B. C., Shaftman, S. R., Stebbins, G. T., Fahn, S., Martinez-Martin, P., Poewe, W., Sampaio, C., Stern, M. B., Dodel, R., Dubois, B., Holloway, R., Jankovic, J., Kulisevsky, J., Lang, A. E., Lees, A., Leurgans, S., LeWitt, P. A., Nyenhuis, D., Olanow, C. W., Rascol, O., Schrag, A., Teresi, J. A., van Hilten, J. J. and LaPelle, N. (2008), Movement Disorder Society-sponsored revision of the Unified Parkinson's Disease Rating Scale (MDS-UPDRS): Scale presentation and clinimetric testing results.
 Mov.
 Disord., 23: 2129-2170.

 Fahn S, Elton RL, and members of the UPDRS committee.
 Unified Parkinson's Disease Rating Scale.
 In: Fahn S, Marsden CD, Goldstein M, Calne DB, eds.
 Recent developments in Parkinson's Disease.
 New Jersey: McMillan Health Care, 1987:153-163.

 Hoehn MM, Yahr MD.
 Parkinsonism: onset, progression, and mortality.
 Neurology 1967;17:427-442.